Canterbury, and Nelson-Marlborough and West Coast Regiment: 1st Nelson, Marlborough & West Coast Battalion 1948–1964

 During the annual camp two members of the Sergeant's Mess, Warrant Officer Class II M. H. Alborough and Sergeant F. Larsen, received notification of their inclusion in the Coronation Contingent for Queen Elizabeth II.
 During this camp a visitors day was held which included a Battalion Parade, games of football for the Fountain Cup and a game between the officers and sergeants for the Rose Bowl.

 The brigade exercise, under the control of Brigadier E. A. McPhail was dogged by torrential rain and was finally abandoned after the battalion had moved down the Wairau Valley and dug in on the traverse.
 C Company had pre-planned prior to the camp.
 Some men from the company had travelled up prior to the site and 'dug in' ample quantities of West Coast beer.

-On the 24th of March the battalion provided a colour guard for the Nelson civic reception of the Governor General.
-On the 2nd of June 1953, all companies of the battalion paraded for the Coronation Day.
+On 24 March the battalion provided a colour guard for the Nelson civic reception of the Governor General.
+On 2 June 1953, all companies of the battalion paraded for the Coronation Day.
 That same year, the battalion held its annual camp for the last time at Lake Station.
 By this time the unit had a strength of 1000 with C Company (Greymouth) being at the parade at the annual camp the Company Commander, Major Orbell, paraded his Company in two halves.
 The training included Infantry-tank co-operation.
 C Squadron (Blenheim) of the 3rd Armored Regiment camped with the 1st NMWC, this allowed the battalion to train in 'real-time'.